 - Drawings: Drawings should be as detailed as possible.
 You can include several drawings from different angles to reveal many details.
 You can file the claims and drawings later (as of Dec.
 18, 2013).
 However, you can't add new material to the application and must support what you have already included.

 - Compile your utility patent application.
 Use the USPTO's online patent application system to submit your materials and pay the filing fee.

 - Respond to the patent examiner.
 In most cases, your application will receive a rejection, which means it needs changes before approval.
 After you receive a notice from the patent examiner, make the necessary amendments.
 This response may include removing claims or changing wording in the description to make sure the invention is novel and non-obvious.

 - Receive a Notice of Allowance.
 This notice means that the patent examiner has approved your patent.

 - Pay the issue fee.
 To complete the patent application, you must pay the issue fee.

 - Receive your patent.
 After paying the fee, you will receive an issued patent.
 This receipt usually happens within three months.

 If you need help filing a utility patent application, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.